 For the last few years, I’ve been living on inertia.
 Write a track, share something on Facebook, record a podcast, all as per usual.
-Always in hurry, always in rush.
+Always in a hurry, always in a rush.
 Why?
 I thought I knew the answer — because that’s how it’s supposed to be, isn’t it?
 But recently I asked myself: “Do I want to see myself there in 5 or 10 years?”, and surprisingly, the answer was no. A part of that answer was the music which no longer excites me that much.

 Psytrance is stale.
 Even if the most successful artists say so (Astrix posted this a few days back on his Instagram story), then the scene is really in a bad place.
 I never said this before, but in reality, it’s not that easy to find even 10 to 15 fresh and original tracks a month to fill the monthly podcast.
-Same kick and bass, same copy-pasted leads, Terence Mckenna phrases, or Hindu vocals, or bloody stupid triplet drops that makes absolutely no sense.
-Don’t get me wrong, there are quite some awesome and talented producers and labels around and I still love Psytrance, but not that kind of “Psytrance” that you typically hear at a festival or in Beatport’s top chart.
+Same kick and bass, same copy-pasted leads, Terence Mckenna phrases, or Hindu vocals, or bloody stupid triplet drops that make absolutely no sense.
+Don’t get me wrong, there are some awesome and talented producers and labels around and I still love Psytrance, but not that kind of “Psytrance” that you typically hear at a festival or in Beatport’s top chart.

 It’s time to make a change.